SuperFluffy/bee-readme/README.md

 of; but the ones mentioned  are the most commonly used with tooling and resources accessible to normal people).

 So, why Rust and not one of the others?
+While a very interesting language with similar goals as Rust, Ada doesn't have a lot of momentum right now.
+On the other hand, we think Rust is one of the most exciting and best organized open source projects out there.
 While C and C++ are very powerful, they are also not easy to get right.
 Rust operates at a comparable performance while providing much stronger memory safety guarantees.
 Together with its well integrated modern tooling, we think it helps us iterating our designs faster while being more confident that our code does what we intend it to do (without accessing uninitialized memory, double free, use after free, null pointer dereference, and buffer overflows that are all security concerns).